-I’ve read at least one book for seventeen of the twenty-four categories.
-For two of those, the only books I’ve read for the category are short-ish, illustrated poetry books.
-It would be nice to read other books for those two categories.
+I’ve read at least one book for twenty of the twenty-four categories.
+Like last time, for two of those, the only books I’ve read for the category are short-ish, illustrated poetry books.
+It would be nice to read other books for at least one of those.
+Also, I’ve acquired a micropress book!
+I think I’ll be able to finish this challenge.

 2017 Diversity Bingo